Immunity Foods for Winter (and a bonus recipe!)

 You already know drinking plenty of water and eating a whole foods diet that includes a variety of fruits, vegetables, and whole grains is key to good health.
-Here are our top food picks to start eating now and all through the winter to help your body defend itself against the common cold, flu, and other bacterial and viral infections.
+Here are our top winter immune boosting food picks to start eating now and all through the winter to help your body defend itself against the common cold, flu, and other bacterial and viral infections.

 Bell peppers and citrus fruits